 Contacts

-Include a section in their CRM report that goes over contact details such as total contacts, leads, opportunities, subscribers, pipeline reports etc. Plus, add a list of those contacts that they can easily reference and follow up with by displaying their first and last name, email, and the date they were added to their CRM.
+Include a section in their customer relationship management report that goes over contact details such as total contacts, new leads, opportunities, subscribers, data pipeline reports etc. Plus, add a list of those contacts that they can easily reference and follow up with by displaying their first and last name, email, and the date they were added to their CRM.

 Companies